ietf-wg-jose/draft-ietf-jose-hpke-encrypt/draft-ietf-jose-hpke-encrypt.md

     instead let the Additional Authenticated Data encryption parameter be ASCII(Encoded Protected Header || '.' || BASE64URL(JWE AAD)).

-1. Encrypt M using the CEK, the JWE Initialization Vector, and the Additional Authenticated Data value using the specified content encryption algorithm to create the JWE Ciphertext value and the JWE Authentication Tag (which is the Authentication Tag output from the encryption operation).
+1. If Integrated Encryption is not being employed, encrypt M using the CEK, the JWE Initialization Vector, and the Additional Authenticated Data value using the specified content encryption algorithm to create the JWE Ciphertext value and the JWE Authentication Tag (which is the Authentication Tag output from the encryption operation).

+1. If Integrated Encryption is being employed, encrypt M using the public key, the Additional Authenticated Data value, and the JWE Encrypted Key value using the specified Integrated Encryption algorithm to create the JWE Ciphertext value.
+    Let the JWE Authentication Tag be the empty octet sequence.

 1. Compute the encoded ciphertext value BASE64URL(JWE Ciphertext).